 What we do have is a lot of clinical data from Asia, where patients in trials are using AHCC for various diseases and have had beneficial effects from taking it.

 In Japan, AHCC is favored over regular beta glucan for treating cancer alongside traditional chemotherapy, this could be due to AHCC having a high concentration of alpha-glucans, which have a lower molecular weight and are better absorbed than beta-glucans.
+One particular AHCC supplement that has been clinically studied and favored by many people is this one by Quality of Life.

 The evidence for other conditions such as allergies, bacterial and viral infections, asthma etc is greater for beta-glucans than it is for AHCC .